HOUSE IN PALAU

 About Us

-Sarah and I met on a full-moon kayak ride in Palau in 2001.
-Sarah was working as an attorney for Palau’s Supreme Court and I was recovering from five years of running an internet company in New York City.
 Sarah grew up in San Diego and attended Berkeley for both undergraduate and law school.
-I’m from Austin, Texas, went to Yale, and am finishing my MFA in creative writing from the University of Iowa.
-We've recently moved back to Alaska where I am finishing my thesis - a nonfiction book about what happens when you buy a one-way ticket to a small Pacific island and take with you the 100 books you were most embarrased not to have read during college.
+I’m from Austin, Texas, went to Yale, and got a masters in creative, nonfiction writing from the University of Iowa.
+We've recently moved back to Alaska where I am finishing my book - a nonfiction book about what happens when you buy a one-way ticket to a small Pacific island and take with you the 100 books you were most embarrassed not to have read during college.

 We'll contact the most qualified candidates to arrange a phone interview.
 Thank you for still reading if you've made it this far.